ultranoise/nodeMCU-OSC/README.md

 1) Copy all these source files to a folder in your computer

-2) Run Arduino and install the following libraries: ESP8266WiFi and WiFiUdp
+2) Run Arduino and install the following libraries: ESP8266WiFi and WiFi (Standard arduino library)

 3) Open the .ino file at your folder